AI assistant — not human

 EPC Group will not deploy Copilot licenses for a client until the data access audit is complete and high-risk permissions are remediated.
 Deploying Copilot into an environment with unaudited permissions is organizational malpractice.
 Our Copilot deployment guide details the full pre-deployment checklist.

-Microsoft Purview sensitivity labels are the primary mechanism for controlling what Copilot can and cannot access at the content level.
-When a document is labeled “Highly Confidential,” Copilot can be configured to either exclude that document from AI responses entirely or restrict its use to users with specific label permissions.
-This is the most granular control available for copilot data governance and it works across SharePoint, OneDrive, Exchange, and Teams.
+Microsoft Purview sensitivity labels are essential for managing what Copilot can access at the content level.
+When a document is labeled “Highly Confidential,” Copilot can be set to either:

 Data Loss Prevention extends the protection to Copilot outputs.
 Even when Copilot legitimately accesses content a user has permission to see, DLP policies prevent the AI from generating outputs that contain sensitive data patterns.
 For example, if a user asks Copilot to summarize a patient intake form, DLP can block the response from including Social Security numbers, medical record numbers, or diagnosis codes in the AI-generated summary.
 This is particularly critical for regulated industries where even authorized users should not receive uncontrolled AI-generated outputs containing regulated data.